 In 1957, a law was passed so that those hibakusha who had illnesses that could be traced back to the bombing were able to receive medical stipends to pay for their care.
 (For some years, the government failed to recognize as hibakusha non-Japanese survivors, especially thousands of Koreans who had been brought to Japan as laborers during the war and then died in — or survived — the bombings.)
 Even so, it has only been in the last decade or so that the stigma of being hibakusha has lifted.
 Of the 650,000 people who survived these bombings, 120,000 were still alive in 2016.

 A nijū hibakusha refers to someone who survived both bombings.
 While as many as 165 people have been identified as nijū hibakusha, the only person to be officially recognized as such by the government of Japan is Tsutomu Yamaguchi.
-From Nagasaki, Yamaguchi was in Hiroshima on a business trip for Mitsibushi of August 6:
+From Nagasaki, Yamaguchi was in Hiroshima on a business trip for Mitsibushi on the morning of August 6:

 At around 8:15 am...Yamaguchi heard a plane circling above the city, and then saw something drop from it.
 Two small parachutes were visible in the distance, carrying a big object that was slowly making its way towards the ground in the center of the city.
 Yamaguchi was about 3 km away when suddenly a blinding flash of light went off.
 The explosion aggressively pushed Yamaguchi back and severely burnt the left side of his upper body.
 Confused and in pain, with ruptured eardrums and temporarily blind, he managed to crawl into an irrigation ditch before making his way into a shelter for the night.